prooph/micro-do/README.md

 ## micro?

 Yes, this version of proophessor-do makes use of Microservices.
-The newest member of the prooph package family is prooph/micro - a small library that emphasis a minimal set up with minimal dependencies to run a prooph backend service.
+The newest member of the prooph package family is [prooph/micro](https://github.com/prooph/micro) - a small library that emphasis a minimal set up with minimal dependencies to run a prooph backend service.

-A combound of Microservices sits behind an Nginx gateway.
-Inter-service communication is done with rabbitMq.
+A [Docker](https://www.docker.com/) container fleet of Microservices sits behind an [nginx](https://nginx.org/en/) gateway.
+Inter-service communication is done with [RabbitMQ](https://www.rabbitmq.com/).

 This demo is in an early state.
-We will provide more information soon and also a skeleton repo and a cli tool, which will help you set up your own prooph Microservices.
+We will provide more information soon and also a **skeleton repo** and a **cli tool**, which will help you set up your own **prooph Microservices**.

 ## Installation

 For now you have to follow a few steps to get the services up.
-First you need Docker.
+First you need [Docker](https://www.docker.com/).
 The rest will be installed by pulling docker images and run a few commands.

 Please Note: Some commands look very complex at the moment.
 We will reduse complexitity as soon as possible.